IntersectAustralia/ap11/octopress/README.markdown

 and

+  $ rake preview

   $ rake deploy

-which publishes the pages to our Intersect Australia github pages site, under the /ap11 folder.
+which allows you preview in localhost and then publishes the pages to our Intersect Australia github pages site, under the /ap11 folder.

 ## What is Octopress?